spack/spack/lib/spack/docs/packaging_guide.rst

 The logic behind this sort order is two-fold:

 #.
-Numeric versions are usually used for special cases while
+Non-numeric versions are usually used for special cases while
    developing or debugging a piece of software.
 Keeping most of them less than numeric versions ensures that Spack choose numeric versions by default whenever possible.